-A TRA evaluates technology maturity using the Technology Readiness Level (TRL) scale that was pioneered by the NASA in the 1980s.
+A TRA evaluates technology maturity using the Technology Readiness Level (TRL) scale that was pioneered by the National Aeronautics and Space Administration (NASA) in the 1980s.
 The TRL scale ranges from 1 (basic principles observed) through 9 (total system used successfully in project operations).
 See section 2.0 for an explanation of the adaptation of the TRLs model in the context of DOE projects.

-In 1999, the General Accounting Office (GAO) (GAO/NSIAD-99-162) recommended that the DoD adopt NASA's TRLs as a means of assessing technology maturity prior to transition.
+In 1999 the General Accounting Office (GAO) (GAO/NSIAD-99-162) recommended that the DoD adopt NASA's TRLs as a means of assessing technology maturity prior to transition.
 In 2001, the Deputy Undersecretary of Defense for Science and Technology issued a memorandum that endorsed the use of TRLs in new major programs.
-Subsequently, the DoD developed detailed guidance for performing TRAs using TRLs in the 2003 DoD Technology Readiness Assessment Deskbook [updated in July 2009].
+Subsequently, the DoD developed detailed guidance for performing TRAs using TRLs in the 2003 DoD Technology Readiness Assessment Deskbook [updated in May 2005 (DoD 2005)].
 Recent legislation (2006) has specified that the DoD must certify to Congress that the technology has been demonstrated in a relevant environment (TRL 6) prior to transition of weapons system technologies to design or justify any waivers.
 TRL 6 is also used as the level required for technology insertion into design by NASA; it is normally the last stage where technology has been demonstrated in the engineering/pilot scale in the relevant environment.

-In March of 2007, the GAO issued a report on the results of a review of DOE projects performance which concluded, among other findings, that DOE's premature application of technologies was a reason for cost growth and schedule extension.
+In March of 2007 the GAO issued a report on the results of a review of DOE projects performance which concluded, among other findings, that DOE's premature application of technologies was a reason for cost growth and schedule extension.
 GAO recommended that DOE adopt the NASA/DoD methodology for evaluating new technology maturity in their major construction projects (Reference: GAO-07-336).
 Subsequently, the DOE Office of Environmental Management (EM) conducted several pilot TRAs in their projects using an adaptation of the NASA/DoD TRA model for evaluating technology maturity and reported that the benefits of using the TRAs process include providing a structured, criteria-based, and clearly documented assessment.
 The process also identifies specific actions to reduce risk, assists in comparing candidate technologies, promotes decision-making discipline, and improves technical communication.

-In an April 2008 report on the root cause analysis of contract and project management deficiencies within DOE, it was concluded that DOE has not always ensured that critical new technologies in final project designs have been demonstrated to work as intended.
-This has led to scope, cost and schedule increases from the originally approved project baselines (Reference:
+In an April 2008 report on the root cause analysis of contract and project management deficiencies within DOE it was concluded that DOE has not always ensured that critical new technologies in final project designs have been demonstrated to work as intended.
+This has led to scope, cost and schedule increases from the originally approved project baselines (Reference: DOE, Root Cause Analysis, Contract and Project Management, April 2008).
+A Corrective Action Plan to this report was approved in April 2008 which addressed this shortcoming by planning the development of a DOE-wide technology readiness level model to assist DOE programs in the performance of TRAs for new technologies in their major construction and cleanup projects.
+The Corrective Action Plan includes a metric that requires, by the end of FY

-DOE Root Cause Analysis, Contract and Project Management, April 2008).
-A Corrective Action Plan to this report was approved in July 2008 which addressed this shortcoming by planning the development of a DOE-wide technology readiness level model to assist DOE programs in the performance of TRAs for new technologies in their major construction and cleanup projects.
-The Corrective Action Plan includes a metric that requires, by the end of FY 2011, all projects greater than \$750M (i.e., Major System Projects) applying new technology to implement technology readiness assessment methodologies no later than Critical Decision-2 (CD-2), as applicable and appropriate.
+2011, all projects greater than \$750M (i.e., Major System Projects) applying new technology to implement technology readiness assessment methodologies no later than Critical Decision-2 (CD-2), as applicable and appropriate.
 [Reference: Root Cause Analysis, Contract and Project Management, Corrective Action Plan, July 2008].
-Section 1.3 in this Guide provides further guidance with a strong message that TRA assessments by the programs for critical new technologies should begin early in the critical decision process.
-Technology development and associated risks are a key component of the project alternatives down select process and a key item in baseline cost and schedule development which begins at CD-1.